olimorris/persisted.nvim/README.md

 ### Git branching

-One of the plugin's core features is the ability to have multiple sessions files for a given project, by using git branches.
+One of the plugin's core features is the ability to have multiple session files for a given project, by using git branches.
 To enable git branching:

 ```lua
 require("persisted").setup({